What is distinctive about UVM's Undergraduate Program in Social Work?

 Tight-Knit Learning Community

 In our program, students and faculty work together closely to further understand the complexities of the profession and strategize ways to address and express our commitment to making a difference on local, national and global levels.

-You will grapple together with social issues and policies, and develop theories and skills to affect change that improves the lives and relationships of vulnerable and marginalized people and diverse communities.
+During your junior and senior years, you’ll be in a “cohort model” of education, where students progress through their academic program and take social work courses together as a group.
+You and your learning colleagues will continue to foster your collegial relationships among one another and with the faculty in a more informal gathering.
+Together, you will grapple together with social issues and policies, and develop theories and skills to affect change that improves the lives and relationships of vulnerable and marginalized people and diverse communities.

 In your senior year, you will participate in a supervised field-practicum of 15-20 hours per week over two semesters (450 total hours).
 A practicum is a social work internship in a social service agency where you will apply your classroom learning through professional social work assignments.
 You will also participate in a field seminar on campus in which students discuss their experiences and learning in their practica.

 Sample 4-Year Plan